wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

   "Ballerina is a programming language intended for network-distributed applications."
   ```

-### Signed Integer
+### Signed integer

-A signed integer is an integer with the  `+` or `-` character in the front, indicating the sign.
-You can also define a positive integer or zero using only numerical characters without the sign.
-Using the signed integer type, you can give positive integers, negative integers, and zero as an input to an expression-supported field.
+A signed integer is an integer with a  `+` or `-` character preceding the number, indicating a positive or negative number.
+You can also define a positive integer or zero using only numeric characters without the sign.
+Using the signed integer type, you can provide positive integers, negative integers, and zeros as input to an expression-supported field.

 #### Examples